Permabit

 Permabit Technology Corporation was a private supplier of data reduction solutions to the computer data storage industry.

-On 31 July 2017 it was announced that Red Hat had acquired the assets and technology of Permabit Technology Corporation.
+Red Hat had acquired the assets and technology of Permabit Technology Corporation in July 2017.

 Permabit Albireo

 The Permabit Albireo family of products are designed with data reduction features.
 The common component among these products is the Albireo index - a hash datastore.
 Three products in the Albireo family range from an embedded SDK (offering integration with existing storage) to a ready-to-deploy appliance.